poseidon/matchbox/Documentation/getting-started-docker.md

 # Getting Started with Docker

 In this tutorial, we'll run `matchbox` on your Linux machine with Docker to network boot and provision a cluster of QEMU/KVM CoreOS machines locally.
-You'll be able to create Kubernetes clusters, etcd clusters, and test network setups.
+You'll be able to create Kubernetes clusters, etcd3 clusters, and test network setups.

 *Note*: To provision physical machines, see [network setup](network-setup.md) and [deployment](deployment.md).